rokj/bitcoin_dealer/README.rst

 -------
 Watch out, settings.py should be accessible only to you, your account and with your permissions.

-Script works correctly only if you have enough funds (bitcoins, $, €, ...) on your accounts.
+Script works correctly only if you have enough funds (bitcoins, $, €, ...) on your MtGox account.

 You like this little script, you find it useful or want new feature?